-- 6080.
+6080.
 Statistics and Data Analysis (3).
-Pr., POLS 6060, Graduate standing.
+Pr.
+POLS 6060, Graduate standing.
 This course introduces students to fundamental concepts in statistical description and inference.
-It seeks to provide students with the capacity to use statistical theory and software to generate and evaluate information, important tools for assessing and developing policies and programs. - 6090.
+It seeks to provide students with the capacity to use statistical theory and software to generate and evaluate information, important tools for assessing and developing policies and programs.

+6090.
 Research Seminar (3).
-Pr., POLS 6060 and POLS 6080.
+Pr.
+POLS 6060 and POLS 6080.
 Students conduct independent research on a topic of interest and relevance approved and overseen by the instructor.
-The course is taken twice; students develop a proposal in the first semester and complete their research in the second semester. - 6110.
-Seminar in American Government (3).
-Survey of the literature on the main institutions of American government. - 6670.
-Seminar in International Relations (3).
-Survey of the main literature in the field of international relations.
+The course is taken twice; students develop a proposal in the first semester and complete their research in the second semester.